davide-marino00/PBI_DOCS/refac.md

   - 1 represents January,
   - 2 represents February,
   - 3 represents March,
-  - and so on, up to
+  - and so on, up to 12 for December.
-  - 12, which represents December.

-### Business Purpose:
+### Business Context:
 - **Simplifies Analysis**: By converting dates into month numbers, it allows for easier grouping and analysis of data by month.
 For example, you can quickly summarize timesheet data to see how many hours were logged in each month.
 - **Facilitates Reporting**: This calculated column can be used in reports and dashboards to visualize trends over time, such as monthly performance or workload.

-In summary, this DAX expression helps businesses analyze and report on their data by breaking down dates into their respective month numbers, making it easier to track and compare performance across different months.
+In summary, this DAX expression helps businesses analyze and report on their data by breaking down dates into a more manageable format—specifically, the month number.

 **`NR_EMP_COLUMN`** (`string`)

-- **Description:** The 'NR_EMP_COLUMN' stores the unique employee identification numbers as strings, facilitating the association of timesheet entries with specific employees in the vw_Timesheet view.
+- **Description:** The 'NR_EMP_COLUMN' stores the employee identification numbers as strings, facilitating the association of timesheet entries with specific employees in the 'vw_Timesheet' table.
 - **DAX Expression:**
 ```dax
 DISTINCTCOUNT(vw_Timesheet[EmployeeName])
 ```
 - **DAX Explanation (Generated):** The DAX expression `DISTINCTCOUNT(vw_Timesheet[EmployeeName])` is used to calculate the number of unique employees listed in the `EmployeeName` column of the `vw_Timesheet` table.

-### What it Achieves:
+### What It Achieves:

-1. **Counting Unique Employees**: The primary purpose of this expression is to count how many different employees are present in the timesheet data.
-For example, if the timesheet includes entries for the same employee multiple times, this function will only count that employee once.
+- **Count of Unique Employees**: This expression counts how many different employees have entries in the timesheet.
+For example, if there are multiple entries for the same employee, they will only be counted once.

-2. **Data Analysis**: This calculation is useful for understanding workforce metrics, such as how many distinct employees worked during a specific period or on a specific project.
-It helps in analyzing employee participation and resource allocation.
+- **Data Analysis**: This is useful for understanding workforce participation, tracking how many distinct employees are working during a specific period, or analyzing employee engagement in projects.

-3. **Avoiding Duplicates**: By using `DISTINCTCOUNT`, the expression ensures that duplicate entries (e.g., an employee appearing multiple times in the timesheet) do not inflate the count.
-This provides a more accurate representation of the workforce.

-In summary, this DAX expression helps businesses track and analyze the number of unique employees involved in activities recorded in the timesheet, which can be critical for reporting, resource management, and operational insights.
+### In Simple Terms:
+Imagine you have a list of employees who worked on various projects, and some employees worked on multiple projects.
+This DAX expression helps you find out how many individual employees contributed, regardless of how many times they appear in the list.
+It gives you a clear picture of the workforce involved.

 **`Own-Sub-ExtT`** (`string`)

-- **Description:** The 'Own-Sub-ExtT' column in the 'vw_Timesheet' table captures the type of ownership or classification for time entries, indicating whether the hours logged are attributed to internal staff, subcontractors, or external resources.
+- **Description:** The 'Own-Sub-ExtT' column in the 'vw_Timesheet' table categorizes the type of time entry as either owned, subcontracted, or external, facilitating accurate tracking and reporting of resource allocation.
 - **DAX Expression:**
 ```dax
 RELATED(lkp_Unit[OWN-Sub-ExtT])
 ```
-- **DAX Explanation (Generated):** The DAX expression `RELATED(lkp_Unit[OWN-Sub-ExtT])` is used in a calculated column to retrieve a specific value from a related table in a data model.
+- **DAX Explanation (Generated):** The DAX expression `RELATED(lkp_Unit[OWN-Sub-ExtT])` is used in a calculated column to retrieve a specific value from a related table.
+Here’s a breakdown of what it does in simple business terms:

-### Explanation in Business Terms:

-1. **Context of Use**: This expression is typically used in a situation where you have two tables that are connected by a relationship.
-For example, you might have a main table that contains sales data and a related table that contains information about different units or departments.
+1. **Context of Use**: This expression is typically used in a data model where there are two tables that have a relationship.
+For example, you might have a main table (let's call it "Sales") and a lookup table (let's call it "lkp_Unit").

-2. **What It Does**: The `RELATED` function looks up a value from a related table.
-In this case, it is fetching the value from the column `OWN-Sub-ExtT` in the `lkp_Unit` table.
+2. **Purpose of the Expression**: The `RELATED` function is designed to fetch a value from a related table based on the current row context of the main table.
+In this case, it is looking for the value in the column `OWN-Sub-ExtT` from the `lkp_Unit` table.

-3. **Purpose**: By using this expression, you can enrich your main table with additional information from the `lkp_Unit` table.
-For instance, if `OWN-Sub-ExtT` contains details about ownership or categorization of units, this expression allows you to pull that information into your main table for analysis.

-4. **Outcome**: The result is that each row in your main table will now include the corresponding value from the `OWN-Sub-ExtT` column based on the relationship defined between the two tables.
-This can help in reporting, filtering, or further calculations that depend on this additional context.
+3. **What It Achieves**: By using this expression, the calculated column will populate each row in the main table (e.g., "Sales") with the corresponding value from the `OWN-Sub-ExtT` column in the `lkp_Unit` table.
+This is useful for enriching the main table with additional information that is stored in the related table.

+4. **Example Scenario**: Imagine you have a sales record that includes a unit identifier.
+The `lkp_Unit` table contains detailed information about each unit, including a column called `OWN-Sub-ExtT` that categorizes the unit in a specific way (like ownership type or external classification).
+By using this DAX expression, each sales record can automatically include this categorization, making it easier to analyze sales data based on unit characteristics.

-In summary, this DAX expression enhances your data by linking related information, making it easier to analyze and derive insights from your dataset.
+In summary, this DAX expression enhances the main table by pulling in relevant data from a related table, allowing for more comprehensive analysis and reporting.

 **`QualifyPrj`** (`string`)

-- **Description:** The 'QualifyPrj' column contains string values that categorize or qualify the projects associated with each timesheet entry, facilitating better project management and reporting.
+- **Description:** The 'QualifyPrj' column contains string values that categorize or specify the qualification status of projects associated with each timesheet entry, aiding in project management and resource allocation.
 - **DAX Expression:**
 ```dax
 IF(